-All readmission applicants to DigiPen Institute of Technology Singapore must request an official transcript from the Institute's Registrar's Office to be sent to the Admissions Office as part of their application.
+Institute's Registrar's Office to be sent to the Admissions Office as part of their application.
 Additionally, if the applicant has taken courses from another college since leaving the Institute, any and ALL official transcripts must be forwarded to the Admissions Office from the Registrar of each institution attended.
 The transcripts should show all academic work until the last semester or quarter completed.
 If the applicant is approved for readmission with coursework in progress, the applicant's admission status will be provisional, pending receipt of the final transcript(s).
 Finally, readmission applicants who are applying for readmission more than one year after withdrawing and who are not native English speakers may have to submit additional Proof of English language proficiency.
 Please see the Proof of English Language Proficiency section.

-Waiver Credit, Advanced Placement Examinations, CLEP, and Other Credit offered at DigiPen Institute of Technology Singapore.
-Credit may be granted through other means: Advanced Placement (AP) Exam scores, College-Level Examination Program (CLEP) subject exam scores, or transfer credits from other post-secondary institutions.
+Waiver Credit, Advanced Placement Examinations, CLEP, and Other Credit

+Students may apply for course waivers if they can demonstrate that their knowledge and skills - whether they were gained by formal education, exam, work experience, or life experience - are equivalent to those gained by courses offered at DigiPen Institute of Technology Singapore.
+Credit may be granted through other means: Advanced Placement (AP) Exam scores, College-Level Examination Program (CLEP) subject exam scores, or transfer credits from other postsecondary institutions.
 Course transfers and waivers are processed at S\$42.80 (inclusive of 7% GST) per credit.